InfinityIntegral/SGEXTN/README.md

 SGEXTN is 05524F's own C++ framework for application development with an emphasis on pure C++ code.

-This version of SGEXTN is designed to work with Qt version 6.10.1, though anything at or above Qt 6.9.1 is likely fine.
+This version of SGEXTN is designed to work with Qt version 6.10.1 and prebuilt SGEXTN are built using Qt 6.10.1

 Current version of SGEXTN: v6.1.0